EFTEC/PdoOne/README.md

 * Every decimal version means that it patches/fixes/refactoring a previous functionality i.e. 1.5.0 -> 1.5.1 (fix)

+* 1.51 2020-7-18
+  * class BasePdoOneRepo updated to 4.7.
+Now it supports arrays and objects
+  * Updated method generateCodeArray()
+  * Updated method generateCodeClass()
+  * Updated method generateCodeClassRepo()
+  * new method generateModelClass() It generates model from tables

 * 1.50 2020-7-04
   * Updated method generateCodeArray()